argilla-io/distilabel/docs/sections/how_to_guides/advanced/structured_generation.md

 llm.load()
 ```

-And we are ready to pass our instruction as usual:
+And we are ready to pass our instructions as usual:

 ```python
 import json